bweinert89/Getting-And-Cleaning-Data/CodeBook.md

 * tBodyGyroMean
 * tBodyGyroJerkMean

+There are 30 test subjects, ranging from 1-30.
+The average of each measurement for the 6 activities (laying, sitting, standing, walking, walkingDownstairs, walkingUpstairs) for each of the subjects is included in the tidy dataset.

 ##Transformations

 1. If there is no directory called data, a data directory is created.
 Then the file is downloaded and unzipped.